pranaybinju/maps_blog/blogs/2018/support_multibyte_char.md

 > ActiveRecord::StatementInvalid (Mysql2::Error: Incorrect string value: '\xF0\x9F\x98\x8A ...' for column 'content' at row 1: INSERT INTO posts (content, subject, user_id, created_at, updated_at, url_token) VALUES

 The issue was, the database is using encoding `UTF-8` which supports only `3 bytes per character`.
 But to save the emoji we require `4 bytes per character` and because of that `UTF-8` character set is not enough to store the emoji.
 The workaround to support 4 bytes character set is `utf8mb4` which was introduced by MySql in 2010.
-To support emoji we need to follow very simple steps which change the encoding from `utf8` to `utf8mb4`.
+To support emoji's, following is a simple step by step approach that helps in modifying the encoding from `utf8` to `utf8mb4`

-1. For safety purpose very important to take backup of your database and add following setting in `my.cnf`
+1. For safety purpose, it is very important to take backup of your database and then add the following setting in `my.cnf`

 ```ruby
 [mysqld]